aws/aws-mwaa-local-runner/README.md

 The following section contains errors you may encounter when using the Docker container image in this repository.

-## My environment is not starting - process failed with dag_stats_table already exists
+### My environment is not starting - process failed with dag_stats_table already exists

 - If you encountered [the following error](https://issues.apache.org/jira/browse/AIRFLOW-3678): `process fails with "dag_stats_table already exists"`, you'll need to reset your database using the following command:

 ```bash
 ./mwaa-local-env reset-db
 ```

+### Fernet Key InvalidToken

+A Fernet Key is generated during image build (`./mwaa-local-env build-image`) and is durable throughout all containers started from that image.
+This key is used to [encrypt connection passwords in the Airflow DB](https://airflow.apache.org/docs/apache-airflow/stable/security/secrets/fernet.html).
+If changes are made to the image and it is rebuilt, you may get a new key that will not match the key used when the Airflow DB was initialized, in this case you will need to reset the DB (`./mwaa-local-env reset-db`).

 ## Security